As I often remind people, money is a tool.

 Leave no belief within you unexamined.

-Additionally, false information is everywhere on the Internet.
-I feel like everyone who uses the Internet now needs a course in evaluating sources.
-There are so many places with misinformation and outright lies on every side of an issue that it makes it hard to discern the truth.
 You can’t know about everything, but do the best you can.
-Start by looking at who the publisher of a site is and if any studies are being cited in any claims.
+Look at who the publisher of a website is and if any studies are being cited in any claims.
 You may also want to look into the studies that are getting cited.
 Scientific studies are not all created equal, and unfortunately, certain organizations are created by different industries to produce false science.

-I know.
-It sucks.
 It’s gotten so muddied up out there that it’s difficult to know who and what to trust.
-This tends to drive people back towards their old preferences, believing whatever it is they want to believe.
-You mustn’t give in to that tendency.
-While you can’t be educated about everything, take the time to learn about a couple things that matter most to you–even if it is just the oatmeal cookie industry.
+This tends to drive people towards their old ego preferences, believing whatever it is they want to believe.

 Drawing Your Money Out of Wasteful Activities

-With all that said, some things are not difficult to realize.
-For instance, alcohol is a way people avoid their issues.
-The less you drink, the more you feel.
-The clearer you are, the less inclination you have to drink because you feel good being you when you have healed a lot of issues.
-So it becomes natural to stop buying alcohol and wasting money on something to cover up and repress your feelings.
+It becomes natural to stop buying alcohol and wasting money on something to cover up and repress your feelings.
 Because alcohol is expensive, you are going to get back quite a bit of money to repurpose, pay off debts, or to save.
-A Bureau of Labor Statistics study found that on average $1 out of $100 is spent on alcohol by Americans.
-You can imagine that this can add up to hundreds of dollars very quickly.
-Undoubtedly, some people spend more on alcohol than others, and that’s a lot of energy being expended to numb one’s self.
+A Bureau of Labor Statistics study in 2012 found that on average $1 out of $100 is spent on alcohol by Americans.
+You can imagine that this can add up to hundreds of dollars for an individual, even thousands.
+Undoubtedly, some people spend more on alcohol than others, and that’s a lot of wasted money to numb one’s self.

 Numbing Yourself to Life and Over-stimulation

-There are plenty of other ways we waste tons of money to hide how we feel or who we are.
-This supports huge industries that are dedicated to reminding you that you are not good enough without their particular product, item, service, or something else.
-Truly, most of marketing is about telling you that you are not okay in a bazillion different ways, and if we want industries to sing a different tune, then we have to redirect our money away from the ones that are part of this system of not being okay to those who generally support us (and they are out there; that’s part of educating yourself).
+If we want industries to sing a different tune, then we have to redirect our money away from the ones that are part of this system of not being okay to those who generally support us (and they are out there; that’s part of educating yourself).

-While life is an imperfect place full of compromises and trade-offs (like buying your electricity from the local energy company that is producing electricity primarily from coal), there are plenty of parts of society you do not have to support.
-You will be better off for not wasting your money, and you’ll have a little more money in your pocket for things that do matter.
+While life is an imperfect place full of compromises and trade-offs (like buying your electricity from the local energy company that is producing electricity primarily from natural gas), there are plenty of parts of society you do not have to support.

 No Longer Fooled by Brands

-For instance, branding is essentially creating a perception–an ego identity–around a product.
+For instance, branding is creating a perception–an ego identity–around a product.
 I am sure you can think of countless brands for food and other products.
 It’s probably easy for you to think of brand names because they’ve spent so much money raising awareness about their stuff.
-But when a brand is making a t-shirt look all hip and glamorous, you may now realize the truth; that they’re actually selling you a feeling to make you feel better about yourself.
+But when a brand is making a t-shirt look glamorous, you may now realize the truth:

-That’s really what a lot of successful brands do.
+That’s really what successful brands do.

-Brands are selling feelings, not products.
+Brands sell feelings, not products.

 Donating to Causes